National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

 - Crossing the Edmund Pettus Bridge in Selma

-- Meet with a life-long Civil Rights activist who participated in the March
+- Meet with a “Foot Soldier” who shares her first-hand experience of participating in the March in 1965

 - The Legacy Museum: From Enslavement to Mass Incarceration